OAXFoundation/OpenANXToken/README.md

 ## After 1 Year And 2 Years

 * Participants with locked tokens can called the `lockedTokens.unlock1Y()` and `lockedTokens.unlock2Y()` to unlock their tokens
+  * Find the address of the LockedTokens contract from the lockedTokens variable in the token contract
+  * Watch the LockedTokens address using the LockedTokens Application Binary Interface
+  * Execute `unlock1Y()` after 1 year has passed, or `unlock2Y()` after 2 years has passed, to unlock the tokens

 <br />